Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Experimental results

+\item The spatial dataset, Levitus, which contains 56000 observations, is a part of the world ocean atlas that measures the annual means of major ocean parameters (\url{http://iridl.ldeo.columbia.edu/SOURCES/.LEVITUS94}).
+The global measurement was conducted on a three-dimensional grid, i.e., latitude, longitude, and depth, in 1994.
+We select the ``apparent oxygen utilization'' as the response variable on this grid. \end{enumerate} Recalling that handling exogenous variables in spatial datasets also motivates this paper, we use a third real dataset. \begin{enumerate} \item The spatial dataset, Dasilva, which contains 70000 observations, is a part of a five-volume atlas series of Surface Marine Data (\url{http://iridl.ldeo.columbia.edu/SOURCES/.DASILVA/.SMD94/.halfbyhalf/.climatology/}).
+The global measurement was conducted on a two-dimensional grid, i.e., latitude and longitude, on a monthly basis in 1994.
+We select three exogenous variables, ``constrained outgoing heat flux'', ``zonal heat flux'', and ``sea minus air temperature'', and the objective is to predict ``long wave Chi sensitivity'' based on the data collected on January 1994. \end{enumerate}

+Although SPLK was developed to handle spatial datasets, the methodology is general and can be efficiently applied to non-spatial data that have a moderate number (say ten or fewer) of exogenous variables.
+We use a fourth dataset to demonstrate the performance of SPLK on non-spatial data. \begin{enumerate} \item The non-spatial dataset, Protein, which contains 46000 measurements, is a collection of Physicochemical Properties of Protein Tertiary Structure (\url{http://archive.ics.uci.edu/ml/datasets/Physicochemical+Properties+of+Protein+Tertiary+Structure}).
+This dataset contains nine ``physicochemical properties'' of proteins as explanatory variables and ``size of the residue'' as the response variable. \end{enumerate}

-We use two measures to evaluate the performance of each method.
+We randomly partition each dataset into $90\%$ for training and $10\%$ for testing.
+We use three measures to evaluate the performance of each method.
 The first one is the measure of prediction accuracy, which is assessed by the Mean Squared Error (MSE),

-where $y_*^i$ is the noisy observation of the test location $\mathbf x_*$ and $\mu_*^i$ is the value of the mean predictor of this test location.
-We randomly partition each dataset into $90\%$ for training and the remaining $10\%$ for testing.
-The second measure is the training time, which is used to evaluate the SPLK's success in speeding up the GP.
-Note that the training time is not an appropriate measure on its own and the corresponding MSE should be taken into account simultaneously, since a reduction in training time without an accurate prediction is not useful.
+where $y_*^i$ is the noisy observation of the test location $\mathbf x_*$ and $\mu_*^i$ is the mean prediction of this test location.
+The second measure is the Negative Log Predictive Density (NLPD) that takes into account uncertainty in prediction in addition to accuracy, specifically

+where $\sigma_*^2$ is variance of the predictor at the test location $\mathbf x_*$.
+The third measure is the computation time, i.e., training plus testing time, that evaluates the success of SPLK in speeding up GPR.
+Note that the computation time on its own is not an appropriate measure, and the corresponding MSE or NLPD must also be taken into account, as a reduction in training time without an accurate prediction is not useful. \comm{Finally, variable selection is beyond the scope of the current study, as we assume that the input variables in each dataset are significant predictors which have passed the variable selection process based on the domain knowledge or a statistical procedure.}